 After the hustle and bustle of a busy week, one of the greatest gifts you can give your kids is to spend some time reconnecting over the weekend.
-Kick back, take it easy, and soak up some family love.
-We've got seven super suggestions you can try out with your own family this weekend.
+Kick back, take it easy and soak up some family love with these bonding activities.

-Take ten minutes on Friday night and make up a breakfast menu on your computer.
+Take 10 minutes on Friday night and make up a breakfast menu on your computer.
 In the morning, let the kids order what they want by checking off boxes on the menu, then make their meals to order.
-The food doesn’t have to be fancy -- pancakes, waffles, cereal, fresh fruit, and so on -- but the novelty of the experience will excite them.
+The food doesn’t have to be fancy — pancakes, waffles, cereal, fresh fruit and so on — but the novelty of the experience will excite them.

 Younger children thrive on different types of sensory play.
 For a tactile experience, mix up some cookie dough, roll it out, and shape it with your hands.
 If your kids don’t want to help with the baking, give them dried beans to play with in a big plastic container while you work in the kitchen.